fbpx

 This pasta won’t freeze very well, but I doubt you’ll have any issues finishing it!
 You can always cut the recipe in half if you need to.

-How to Serve Bay Scallop Pasta to the Whole Family
+How to Feed Scallop Pasta to the Whole Family

-You know I’m a fan of feeding our kids the same things we feed ourselves…and this scallop linguine recipe is no exception!
-I know my kids adore pasta, but scallops aren’t a food we have frequently, so it was a new food to them.
-So I offered a tiny portion of a scallop.
-They ate the pasta and didn’t care for the scallop – next time it may change!
+You know I’m a fan of feeding one meal to the entire family and this scallop linguine recipe is no exception!
+(But I also get it if you want to save this one for parents only!)
+I know my kids adore pasta, but scallops aren’t a food we have frequently, so I offered a tiny portion of a scallop.
+Serve the meal with a few items you know your kids will eat, like fruit, milk, and/or bread and butter.

 More Pasta Recipes